xxxxxiaoming/MyDocs/The Cherno C++ Tutorials/Q&A.md

 Your can treat filters as virtual folders.

-The following button supply you a way to switch between filters'view and folders'view.
+The following button provides you a way to switch between filters'view and folders'view.

 ![switch between two views](image-2.png)